Infusion Lavender oil soothes minor skin irritations and eczema. It is also suitable for mild burns, yeast infections or for insect bites.

 - light, nutrient-rich composition; an ideal choice for all skin types

 There are several ways you can infuse your oil.
 I prefer the old school infusion where you place the mixture (dry herb + carrier oil) in a warm place for two weeks ( heat is the main factor helping to infuse the oil but not on direct sunlight).
 However if you are in a hurry you can use the double boiler method, which is described here

 full of dried lavender

 after filtration => 160 ml of lavender-infused oil

 Fill a jar (500 ml) full of dried lavender

-After your herbs are in, fill the jar with carrier oil of your choice, in our case grape seed oil.
+After your herbs are in, fill the jar with a carrier oil of your choice, in our case grapeseed oil.

-cover it with canvas so it can breath and keep it in the warm place for 2 weeks.
+cover it with canvas so it can breathe and keep it in a warm place for 2 weeks.

 After 2 weeks, thoroughly grind the oil with a soft cloth to get rid of all the petals and get only pure oil with herbaceous substances.